-Many first-time moms don’t give much thought to breastfeeding.
+Many new moms don’t give much thought to breastfeeding.
 At face value it seems like there’s not a lot that can go wrong —it’s nature, right?
 While women have been breastfeeding babies for hundreds of thousands of years, it doesn’t come without its challenges.
 From reflux to sore nipples to engorgement, there are a host of complications that might interfere with your nursing experience.
-The good news is, most breastfeeding hurdles can be overcome with the right help and we’re here to share some of the most common breastfeeding problems as well as solutions to help you.
+The good news is, most breastfeeding hurdles can be overcome with the right help and we’re here to share some of the most common breastfeeding problems as well as solutions to make breastfeeding easier.

 The most common culprit of nipple pain is usually a poor latch.
-Getting help from a lactation consultant to evaluate your situation and help you figure out the best positioning for you and baby will help tremendously.
-Using a nursing pillow like the Itzy Ritzy Milk Boss Infant Feeding Support Pillow can be a game-changer, especially in those first few weeks when getting the perfect nursing position is so important.
-We also highly recommend using gel pads or lanolin to help soothe sore nipples.
+A lactation consultant can evaluate your situation and help you figure out the best positioning for you and baby will help tremendously.
+Using a nursing pillow can be a game-changer, especially in those first few weeks when getting the perfect nursing position is so important.
+We also highly recommend using gel pads or lanolin to help soothe nipple soreness.
 If the cracking is bad enough, you might even consider using a nipple shield while your nipples heal.

 If you aren’t sure if the pain you are experiencing warrants some extra help, we love the advice Lindsay from Lactation Link gives: “Use the “30 second” rule.
 If your pain disappears within 30 seconds after latching, you can safely ignore it.
 If your pain lasts longer than that, gently insert your finger into the corner of your baby’s mouth to break the suction and unlatch baby, then try again.
 If you’re not able to get a latch that is comfortable for the majority of feeding session, your pain is severe, and/or you notice any damage to the nipple, you should seek help right away.”